 David Kordansky Gallery

-David Kordansky Gallery seeks a highly motivated, extremely organized, and collaborative individual to join our team as Artist Liaison Assistant.
-The Artist Liaison Assistant is a critical, cross-departmental role, responsible for supporting a range of essential administrative functions of the Artist Relations team.
-This position is full-time, Monday through Friday, and may require flexibility for additional hours based on the needs of the Gallery.
+David Kordansky Gallery seeks a highly motivated, extremely organized, and collaborative individual to join our team as Sales Coordinator.
+Reporting to the sales Directors, the Sales Coordinator is a critical, cross-departmental role, responsible for supporting a range of significant functions of the sales team, including administrative work related to invoicing, sales PDFs, data management, auctions and secondary market works, and scheduling, as well as assisting with group travel for art fairs.
+This position is a full-time role, Tuesday through Saturday, and will require flexibility for additional hours based on the needs of the gallery.
 A generous benefits package is offered.

 ABOUT THE GALLERY:

-David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles and is internationally regarded as a leading gallery of its generation.
+David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles—and soon to be New York—and is internationally regarded as a leading gallery of its generation.
 Established in 2003, the exhibition program is dedicated to presenting artists’ work with passion and intellectual rigor, and to bringing the utmost care and precision to showcasing artistic visions.
 The Gallery is committed to presentations that blend scholarship and connoisseurship with equity and inclusion.
 We are an institution rooted in our hometown of Los Angeles, and in California, even as we embrace cultural activity as a fully global phenomenon.

 Maintaining a culture of belonging is important to us—we strive for a workplace where every single team member feels valued, supported, and heard.
 We believe in the power of creativity and seek opportunities for connection, collaboration, and learning between cultures and communities.
 We are committed to championing policies and practices that promote diversity, foster cultural equity, and sustain an environment of inclusivity.
 The Gallery is an equal opportunity employer and makes employment decisions on the basis of merit, qualifications, and abilities.
 The Gallery does not discriminate, and does not permit discrimination against its employees, interns, volunteers, or applicants.
 We recognize our strengths lie in the broad range of individuals who contribute their time and talents to our mission, and we pledge to create a safe, accessible, and inclusive place to work.